 Research is crucial, too.
 Spend plenty of time checking out different areas and potential vacation homes.
 Use your goals, as mentioned above, to help you know what to look for and then start conducting an in-depth market analysis.

 Examine local market trends and current demand in your top location options, and locate information that helps you to determine potential growth for an area.
 Learn about new developments happening in the area that could affect vacation rental demand positively or negatively.
-Also, consider potential issues such as flood, landslide, or hurricane risks, and accessibility via airports and other transport.
+Also, potential issues such as flood, landslide, or hurricane risks should be considered, as well as accessibility via airports and other transport.

-Don’t forget that vacation rental demand is very different from traditional residential demand.
-Think about practical things when researching locations and properties, such as reasons why people would want to take a trip to this part of the world, nearby attractions, and the level of activity and popularity during different seasons.
+Remember that vacation rental demand is very different from traditional residential demand.
+When researching locations and properties, consider practical things, such as reasons why people would want to take a trip to this part of the world, nearby attractions, and the level of activity and popularity during different seasons.

 Choose a location that appeals to vacationers for multiple reasons.
 While it’s vital to look for a home in a popular travel hot-spot, or that boasts close proximity to the coast, a lakefront, ski field, national park, theme park, popular casino, etc., also look for other pluses.
 For instance, consider locations with good shopping, restaurant and bar facilities, excellent weather, proximity to a big city, and low crime rate.